huynm116/songs-clustering-project/README.md

 git clone https://github.com/huynm116/songs-clustering-project.git
 ```

-2.Navigate into the cloned directory: Use the cd command to enter the cloned project directory:
+2. Navigate into the cloned directory: Use the cd command to enter the cloned project directory:

 ```bash
 cd songs-clustering-project